ciel-lang/CIEL/README.md

 (setq slime-default-lisp 'ciel-sbcl)
 ```

-- and start a new Lisp process.
+and start a Lisp process with `M-x slime`.

-- optional: if you didn't set it as default with `slime-default-lisp`,
+If you didn't set `ciel-sbcl` as the default, then start the Lisp
-  then start a new Lisp process with `M-- M-x slime` (alt-minus
+process with `M-- M-x slime` (alt-minus prefix), and choose
-  prefix), and choose ciel-sbcl.
-You can start more than one Lisp
-  process from SLIME.
+`ciel-sbcl`.
+You can start more than one Lisp process from SLIME.

 The Lisp process should start instantly, as fast as the default SBCL,
 you won't wait for the quicklisp libraries to load.

 ## Libraries